maroontress/BomSweeper.CSharp/README.md

 ### Exit status

 BomSweeper exits 0 if no files starting with a UTF-8 BOM are found, and &gt;0 if one or more files are found or if an error occurs.

 When the `-R` or `--remove` option is specified, it exits 0 on success, and &gt;0 if an error occurs.

 ### Example

 Note that, in the following examples, the glob pattern is enclosed in apostrophes (`'`...`'`) to prevent the shell from expanding the pattern.

 ```plaintext
 bomsweeper '**/*.cs'
 ```

 Find `.cs` files starting with a UTF-8 BOM in the current directory and subdirectories.

 ```plaintext
 bomsweeper -R '**/*.cs'
 ```

 Find `.cs` files in the current directory and subdirectories, and remove a UTF-8 BOM from the files if any.

 ## How to build

 ### Requirements to build

-- Visual Studio 2019 Version 16.5
-  or [.NET Core 3.1 SDK (SDK 3.1.300)][dotnet-core-sdk]
+- Visual Studio 2022 Version 17.12 or [.NET 9.0 SDK (SDK 9.0.100)][dotnet-core-sdk]

 ### Build with .NET Core SDK